retail-ai-inc/bean/docs/README.md

 ---
 **helpers.FindStringInSlice(slice []string, str string)**
-- This function will return the smallest index of the `slice` where `str` match a string in the `slice`, otherwise -1 if there is no match.
+> `FindStringInSlice` function will return the smallest index of the `slice` where `str` match a string in the `slice`, otherwise -1 if there is no match.

 example:
 ```